YuxiaoRuoyao/mrScan/README.md

 steps.
 The `log/` directory contains the error or output log for each job.
 You can check error reasons in this folder.

-We recommend you to **check the selected traits for each step** and you can manually delete or add some traits based on your own needs and understanding. **Ensure to rerun the pipeline after changing the intermediate results**, Snakemake will help you to only rerun the steps that are affected by the change in the intermediate results.
+We recommend you to check the selected traits for each step and you can manually delete or add some traits based on your own needs and understanding.
+Ensure to rerun the pipeline after changing the intermediate results, Snakemake will help you to only rerun the steps that are affected by the change in the intermediate results.